 2. Check for an Ear Tip (and Collar)

-Is one ear missing the very tip?
+Is one ear missing the tip?
 This is the universal sign of a community cat that has already been fixed, vaccinated against rabies, and returned outdoors.
+This is called Trap-Neuter-Return or TNR.
 This means the cat is a community cat and unowned.
-A caretaker might be missing her from their cat colony, so I would still look online just to be sure.
-But I’ll write more about ear tips and TNR (Trap-Neuter-Return) next week!
+A caretaker might be missing her from their cat colony, though, so I would still look online just to be sure.
+Sometimes, people will trap and relocate free-roaming cats they want to be rid of.
+Even community cats have someone who might be missing them!

-If the ear tip looks torn, however, please follow the rest of the instructions just in case it is an injury and not a result of TNR.
+If the ear tip looks torn, however, please follow the rest of the instructions just in case it is an injury and not the result of TNR.

 If she has a collar, she is likely missed by someone.
 Check for tags, too.
 Chances are, however, that most cats won’t have a collar or if they did, it was a safety collar designed to break away if needed to prevent harm to the cat.
 Cats are often climbing trees and the like, and if the collar gets snagged on a branch, this can result in strangulation of the cat.
 That is why many cat collars are break-away or a safety collar to allow our feline companions a way to escape.